r3ply/r3ply/site/content/_index.md

 The reason for this limitation is that r3ply's email provider only allows responding to emails.
 At the moment sending _new_ emails (or forwarding emails) — which would be required for notifying a site moderator by email - is restricted to only a pre-approved list of emails.

 In the future a different, outbound service could be used or r3ply could host its own email server.
 More generally, there are plans to add altogether new notification channels in the future.

+### What is the Difference between [r3ply.com](https://r3ply.com) and **_r3ply_**?

+r3ply is open source software, and [r3ply.com](https://r3ply.com) is just one, canonical deployment of that software.
+For people who just want to start receiving comments right away, [r3ply.com](https://r3ply.com) should be all they need.
+However, since r3ply is open source anyone can host their own instance and serve themselves and others with it.

+For example, if someone deployed r3ply at `https://r4ply.com`, then websites could add that to their config and receive comments at `<site>@r4ply.com`.

+## Demo

+TODO